OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 1. A facility for resolving the location of certain player-owned structures; and,
 2. Access to order book data local to player-owned structures.

 The ESI uses the same OAuth based authorization scheme as CREST.
-At time of writing, CCP has declared ESI as the API of the future and has deprecate both CREST and the XML API.
+At time of writing, CCP has declared ESI as the API of the future and has deprecated both CREST and the XML API.
 However, CCP has stated they will keep the XML API and CREST active at least until ESI reaches feature parity.
 Unless otherwise indicated, examples in this book which require direct access to live market data will use the ESI endpoints.

 The remainder of this section describes the main market data ESI endpoints in more detail.